adityavgupta/ExpenseTracker/README.md

 - Edit expenses from within the table
 - Deselect amount and date box with escape
 - Customizable date format
+- In loadBinary() perhaps try not to load the data 2 times for expense and filter.
+More efficient method??

 ## Bugs
 - Can't use esc to remove focus from input boxes with filters